Patrickcpoole/venU2.0/README.md

 # VenU

-This is VenU, a concert application that helps users find local concerts, share information about “Underground” events, and save shows to a calendar within the app
+This is VenU, a concert application that helps users find local concerts, share information about “Underground” events, and save shows to a calendar within the app.

 ## Table of Contents